JaredArz/Stochastic_MTJ_Model/README.md

 This device class should be intialized with device parameters and an initial magnetization vector.

 The other arguments are as follows:
 - Jstt:     spin-transfer torque current to apply.
 - dump_mod: save history of phi and theta every n samples if view_mag_flag enabled.
 - view_mag_flag: enables/disables history of phi and theta.
+-
-Optional arguments (Used in the backend):
+Optional arguments (Used in the backend!):
 - file_ID: to be used if parallelized as each concurrent sample must have a unique file ID.
 - config_check: to bet set if the device parameters are being verified.